 An actuator is a power source for most robots.
 An actuator is a device that functions through a combination of an electric motor and a gearbox.
 They serve as an energy source and a control signal for the engines within a robot.

 Soft Robotics is a field of robotics that does not use conventional methods of creating machines.
 Instead, it favors soft materials for functions.
 These materials do things like pump air and apply oil to move the parts of the robot.

 LIDAR aka Light Detection and Ranging is a light surveying method of illuminating a target with laser light.
 It is done to measure the distance to the target by using a sensor that measures the reflected light.
 These lasers blast in a surrounding that creates a 3D map.
 This system in robotics is helpful in maneuvering within environments for robots and self-driving cars.

 A humanoid robot is one that has its body shaped to resemble the human body.
 This type of robot is difficult to make as the human body functions based on entirely separate terms compared to a robot.
-The main difficulty faced with humanoid robots is in getting them to balance on two legs.
-However, with advancements of robotics in society, this is changing, and humanoid robots are progressively getting smoother in movement and motor functions.
+The main difficulty faced by humanoid robots is in getting them to balance on two legs.
+However, with advancements in robotics in society, this is changing, and humanoid robots are progressively getting smoother in movement and motor functions.